suleimantaofik6/suleimantaofik6/README.md

 ## Graduate Student in Medical Imaging and Applications
 👀 I am passionate about **Medical Imaging, and AI**, with a focus on:
-* AI, Medical image analysis, Segmentation, Classification, 3D Reconstruction, Registration, Domain Adaptation, and Disease Detection
+- Medical image analysis

-🌱 As a **Data Science and AI enthusiast**, I love working on projects in areas involving:
+- Segmentation
-- Statistics
+- Classification
-- Data Analysis
+- 3D Reconstruction
-- Visualization
+- Registration
-- Machine Learning
+- Domain Adaptation
-- Deep Learning
+- Disease Detection

 ## Collaboration
 💞️ Actively seeking collaboration opportunities with researchers on projects related to **medical imaging**.
 Let's connect!